aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Mulan comes to be respected by the others in the army for her skill
+After getting into he swing of things and getting better and better at being a warrior, Mulan comes to be respected by the others in the army for her skill and sportsmanship.

 ## Odyssey

-- After the war, the gods become angry with the Greeks for their prideful ways
+After the war, the gods become angry with the Greeks for their prideful ways.

-- A great storm emerges and throws them off course
+Indeed, the gods are *so* angry that they form a great storm which emerges and throws the Greeks off course.
+The gods sure do hate those Greeks!

 ## Comparison

-- Odyssey

-    - Does not have a real threshold to cross

-- Mulan

-    - Mulan does

-- Implying that Odysseus' journey will be longer and more drawn out
+Odysseus and his crew do not really have a real threshold to cross, while Mulan does.
+The fact that the Odyssey does *not* have a threshold might signal that the threshold is so drawn out that it isn't noticed.
+The threshold being drawn out may also suggest that the rest of the journey will be more laborious and arduous.

 # Tests, allies, enemies